Tonnie-Dev/InstantScore/ReadMe.md

 * [Moshi](https://github.com/square/moshi) - converts data used by an application to a format that can be transfered over a network or stored in a database or a file.
 * [Coroutines and Kotlin Flow](https://kotlinlang.org/docs/reference/coroutines-overview.html) - used to manage the local storage i.e. `writing to and reading from the database`.
 Coroutines help in managing background threads and reduces the need for callbacks.
 * [Room](https://developer.android.com/topic/libraries/architecture/room) - persistence library which provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
-* [Paging 3](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - helps to load and display pages of data from a larger dataset and display small chunks of data in a paginated way

 * [Timber](https://github.com/JakeWharton/timber) - a logger with a small, extensible API which provides utility on top of Android's normal Log class.
 * [Lottie Animations](https://lottiefiles.com/) - provides Lightweight and scalable animations files
+* [Compose Material Dialogs](https://github.com/vanpra/compose-material-dialogs) - easy to use library to help you build complex dialogs using Jetpack Compose
 * [Google Accompanist](https://github.com/google/accompanist) - a collection of extension libraries for Jetpack Compose
-* [CI/CD](https://codemagic.io/android-continuous-integration/) - Continuous integration systems let you automatically build and test your app every time you check in updates to your source control system.
+* [CI/CD](https://codemagic.io/android-continuous-integration/) - Continuous integration systems let you automatically build and test your app every time you check in updates to your source control system

 # :black_nib: **Author(s)** :black_nib: